cern-fts/fts3/README.md

 after the instance is up.
 This will synchronize the files.

+*Note:* Now the image is based on bento/centos, which by default installs Virtual Box Guest Additions, making unnecessary this command.

 To enter the vagrant instace, just run on a separate shell

 ```bash